Exponential ergodicity of stochastic heat equations with H\"older coefficients: Banach space example: reaction diffusion equations

-where the constant $C(T)$ depends on the constant $C_5$ in the dissipative estimate, $C_4$ in the polynomial growth estimate, but is independent of the Hölder or Lipschitz regularity coefficient of $f_i$ and $g_i$. \end{lemma} Our assumptions in Theorem \ref{theorem1.8}, in particular (6) and (7), guarantee that the map $F$ satisfies the conditions outlined in (5.3), (5.4) and (5.5) of \cite{cerrai2003stochastic} so we can directly use that result.
-We omit the proof of the lemma and refer to \cite{cerrai2003stochastic}, Lemma 5.4 instead.
+where the constant $C(p,T)$ depends on the constant $C_5$ in the dissipative estimate, $C_4$ in the polynomial growth estimate and the exponent $p$, but is independent of the Hölder or Lipschitz regularity coefficient of $f_i$ and $g_i$. \end{lemma} Our assumptions in Theorem \ref{theorem1.8}, in particular (6) and (7), guarantee that the map $F$ defined after \cite{cerrai2003stochastic}, hypothesis 4 satisfies the conditions outlined in (5.3), (5.4) and (5.5) of \cite{cerrai2003stochastic} so we should have a very similar estimate as in \cite{cerrai2003stochastic}, Lemma 5.4.
+However, as \cite{cerrai2003stochastic}, Lemma 5.4 is stated on a different set of assumptions, we will prove Lemma \ref{1028} again under our assumption (namely, without assuming local Lipschitz continuity of the coefficients).
+The proof of Lemma \ref{1028} is given in Appendix \ref{appendixd}.

 As a corollary of this estimate, we deduce that any solution to the SPDE will not blow up in finite time.
 For the given $T>0,$ we have $\mathbb{P}(\tau_\infty\leq T)=0$, where $\tau_\infty$ is the blowup time Moreover, for any initial value $x\in H_0$, denote by $\tau_\infty^x$ the blowup time of the solution with initial value $x$, then we assume that for any $M>0$, we have uniformly